 What you will need to do: If we have not already scheduled the closing, please let me know if there are any days/time that do NOT work for you.
 You will need to bring your drivers license, passport, marriage/death/divorce certificates as needed, or any other required documentation.
 You will also need certified funds (no cash, personal or business checks) in the amount specified by the bank.
 Please also plan to schedule time off of work if necessary.

 Please also let me know times that work within 48 hours of closing if you would like to do a final walk through – highly recommended in case there are any last minute issues.

 Next step (assuming all goes well): Take possession!

-Note: Refer to emails for details specific to your transaction
+Note: Refer to emails or your Project Dashboard for details specific to your transaction

 What it is: Underwriting is when the bank does their final due diligence on your finances and any home/condo owners association.
 Usually a deal is good to go at this point, but things can and do happen.

 What to expect: At this point, it is a waiting game.
 Once the bank finishes the underwriting they will issue a “clear to close” and we can schedule closing as early as 3 business days after the “clear to close” is issued.
 Please note that even if we do have a clear to close much earlier than the “close by” date on the purchase agreement, the seller or you may need to hold off until closer to the purchase agreement date.

 What you will need to do: Start packing if you haven’t already!

 I would love to show you any available property.
 Just fill out the form below.
 If you are not a client I need all the contact and financing information filled out.
 Clients, I only need the required fields.